 Avocado oil is also loaded with antioxidants, antioxidants helps reverse the effects caused by oxidative stress caused by environmental factors plus chemicals such as dyes.
 Oxidative stress can damage hair follicles and prevent the growth of hair.

-Therefore, applying ovocado oil will aid in reversing and preventing oxidative stress and prevent hair follicle damage, hence promoting hair growth.
+Therefore, applying avocado oil will aid in reversing and preventing oxidative stress and prevent hair follicle damage, hence promoting hair growth.

 Avocado oil will also add shine and luster to your hair due to its moisturizing properties.
 Dull hair can be a turn off especially when you are trying to grow and take care of your low porosity hair.